-The Company's financial instruments are exposed to certain financial risks, including credit risk, interest rate risk, market risk, liquidity risk and currency risk.
+The Company's financial instruments are exposed to certain financial risks, including credit risk, liquidity risk and currency risk.

 (a) Credit risk

 The Company is exposed to credit risk by holding cash.
 This risk is minimized by holding the funds in Canadian banks and credit unions or with Canadian governments.
 The Company has minimal receivable exposure, and its various refundable credits are due from Canadian governments.